 Paying administrative fees such as court costs

 How a probate attorney helps if there is no will

 If the decedent did not write a will, then the estate property is distributed according to the Florida intestate laws.
-An experience probate attorney explains these laws.
-He also works to help clients file for approval as administrator/personal representative of the estate.
+An experienced probate attorney explains these laws.
+He also works to help clients file for approval as an administrator/personal representative of the estate.